MargotBelot/PapyrusVision/README.md

 ## Overview

 PapyrusVision is a computer vision system that uses deep learning to detect and analyze ancient Egyptian hieroglyphs in papyrus documents.
-The system combines object detection with Egyptological knowledge to provide pzpyrus' analysis.
+The system combines object detection with Egyptological knowledge to provide papyrus analysis.

-**Training Data**: The model was trained on 2,431 manually annotated hieroglyphs from the Book of the Dead of Nu (British Museum EA 10477), covering 178 distinct Gardiner sign categories.
+**Training Data**: The model was trained on 2,431 manually annotated hieroglyphs from Spell 145 in the Book of the Dead of Nu (British Museum EA 10477), covering 177 distinct Gardiner sign categories.
 This 18th Dynasty papyrus provides examples of classical Egyptian hieroglyphic writing, ensuring the model learned from high-quality scholarly sources.
+All annotations were created using CVAT (Computer Vision Annotation Tool).

-**Model Performance**: The trained Detectron2 model achieves mAP@0.5 of 0.73 and mAP@0.5:0.95 of 0.41 across 178 Gardiner sign categories with Unicode coverage for 594+ official mappings.
+**Model Performance**: The trained Detectron2 model achieves mAP@0.5 of 0.73 and mAP@0.5:0.95 of 0.41 across 177 Gardiner sign categories with Unicode coverage for 594+ official mappings.

 ## Pipeline Overview